MOG Blog

 How to Choose the Right Mother Son Dance Song

-Before you dive into the list, spend five minutes with these three questions.
-Your answers will tell you exactly which songs to focus on — and which ones to skip.
+Before you dive into the list, spend five minutes with these questions.

-1. What is the tone of your relationship with your son?
+1. What is the tone of your relationship?

 2. What does your son want?

-• Is there a song that reminds you of us or of growing up?
+• Is there a song that reminds you of us?

-• Do you want something emotional, upbeat, or somewhere in between?
+• Do you want something emotional or upbeat?

 "The right song doesn't have to be perfect.
 It just has to feel like the two of you."